An In-App Promotion Pattern

 Apply Now redirected out of GoFreight to an external HubSpot form with a high field count.
 No one came back to complete it.

-There's a common bias around GMs and OPMs: intuitively they're decision makers, so they shouldn't sit on operational pages.
-But in small-to-mid-sized forwarders, GMs and OPMs often double as OPs.
+In small-to-mid-sized forwarders that assumption breaks.
+GMs and OPMs often double as OPs.
 They open invoices and check shipment status on HBL List themselves.

 To find where they actually spend time, I pulled GA4 for the pages GMs and OPMs visit most.
-Three came up: HBL List, Invoice List, and the Entry interfaces, all daily working surfaces.
+They opened these pages most often, and stayed on them longest.
+These were where the day actually happened.

-I proposed 5 possible placements, ordered by how deeply each integrates into the user's workflow.
+Five candidate placements, ordered by how deeply each sits in the daily workflow.

 On daily working surfaces

-These sit on the daily working surfaces of GMs and OPMs.
-HBL List is where they spend most of their time as a list view; drilling into Shipment Entry is a common next step, and HBL Card sits on the right side of Shipment Entry.
-From HBL List → Shipment Entry → HBL Card forms a continuous workflow path, so an entry placed at any of these nodes would surface naturally as users move through their work.
+These sit on the surfaces GMs and OPMs use every day.
+HBL List is where they spend most of their time, drilling into Shipment Entry is the common next step, and HBL Card sits on the right of Shipment Entry.
+The three form one continuous path, so an entry placed at any of these nodes would surface naturally as users move through their work.

 Global entry points

-These are more global entry points, not tied to a specific page.
-They were included as candidates because Search Bar and Navigation are the two components users pass through most frequently in the system.
-While not exclusive to GMs and OPMs, the path is core enough that they would still encounter them at high frequency.
+These aren't tied to a single page.
+Search Bar and Navigation are the two components users pass through most, so even though they aren't exclusive to GMs and OPMs, the path is core enough to reach them at high frequency.

 Convergence